 The new Hydro Majestic Pavilion, will be the place to discover the history of The Hydro Majestic and to share all that is remarkable about the Blue Mountains.
 Celebrating the spirit of the Royal Easter Show pavilions of Sydney’s old showgrounds and operating as a magnificent interactive ‘living’ history space, the Hydro Majestic Pavilion will house a vibrant providores showcasing boutique and unique food and wine from the Blue Mountains and its regions.
 Tastes will include Mudgee, Bathurst, Orange and the Western Plains.
 “A Taste of the Blue Mountains” retail and exhibition space will also explore the history of the Hydro, including multimedia screening suites and tours.
 A destination not to be missed by any traveller!

 The Boiler House will be open to the public for the first time in over 100 years and recognises the history of the Hydro Majestic Hotel being powered with electricity four days before the Sydney metropolitan region.
 The Boiler House will include a gallery, bistro, and beautiful Terrace Restaurant looking over the breathtaking Majestic Point Lookout.

 THE BOILER HOUSE

 The new Majestic Point Lookout will have picnic and market grounds and provide public access to the best views of the Megalong Valley.
-Proving a venue for a host of wonderful market and public activities, art, antiques and music, and encouraging the lost art of public promenading.
+This venue will host a number of public activities including arts and craft markets, antique fairs, festivals and seeks to encourage the lost art of public promenading.

 Conferences, dinners and events servicing up to 250 guests with pre-function and service facilities will be available in both the Majestic Ballroom and The Wintergarden.